raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/007.png)

 Many languages also permit us to treat methods as first-class entities.
 In Python, we can easily extract a bound method from an object.
-In Ruby, we can maniulate both bound and unbound methods.
+In Ruby, we can manipulate both bound and unbound methods.
 In JavaScript, methods are just functions.

 Typically, treating methods as first-class entities is rarer than treating "nouns" as first-class entities, but it is possible.
 This forms the basis of meta-programming techniques like writing method decorators.